qlik-oss/corectl/docs/corectl_context.md

 Create, update and use contexts

-Contexts store connection information such as engine url, certificates and headers, similar to a config.
+Contexts store connection information such as server url, certificates and headers, similar to a config.
 The main difference between contexts and configs is that they can be used globally.
 Use the context subcommands to configure contexts which facilitate app development in environments where certificates and headers are needed.